Derwen, Inc., and its affiliated companies, Websites, applications

 We reserve the right to refuse service.
-While some businesses espouse a belief such that the customer is always right, our business is defined by the integrity of our clientele.
+While some businesses espouse a belief such that the customer is always right, the character of any business is partly defined by the integrity of its clientele.
 To that end, some expectations of civil behavior define minimum requirements for inclusion over and beyond simply engaging in transactions in commerce.

-Conversely, per the ethical stance embraced by this business, exclusion may be based on attempted abuses of our resources, including: misogyny, racism, bullying, and other creepiness; abuse or aggression toward our staff or clientele; attempting to tamper with our site, APIs, or other resources; promoting righteous indignation in any form; technology scouts working on behalf of hostile states; proselytizing for religions based on sacred texts; engaging in cyberthreats, spam, trolling, or related actions; promoting a corporatist agenda; or advocating for, or encouraging, any of the behaviors listed above.
+Conversely, per the ethical stance embraced by this business, exclusion may be based on attempted abuses of our staff and resources, including: misogyny, racism, bullying, nationalism, and other creepiness; abuse or aggression toward staff or other clientele; attempts to tamper with our Sites, Company Services, APIs, or other resources; promoting self-righteousness or righteous indignation in any form; promoting corporatism; proselytizing for religions based on sacred texts; technology scouts and other actors working on behalf of hostile states; engaging in cyberthreats, spam, trolling, or related actions; or advocating for, or encouraging, any of the behaviors listed above.
 Those activities are strictly forbidden here.

-Accounts which get shutdown for ethical reasons will be fully refunded for their remaining balances.
+Accounts which get suspended for any reason will be fully refunded for their remaining balances (pro-rated monthly).
 All associated data (excepting financial records and legal documents) will be purged immediately.

-Meanwhile, our company has committed to engaging in ethical professional conduct which abides by the ACM Code of Ethics and Professional Conduct in all consulting engagements on behalf of our clientele.
+Meanwhile, our Company has committed to engaging in ethical professional conduct which abides by the ACM Code of Ethics and Professional Conduct in all contract engagements on behalf of our clientele.